Hubs-Foundation/turkey-portal/client/README.md

 To add or edit the import path aliases refer to [tsconfig.json](https://github.com/mozilla/turkey-portal/blob/main/client/tsconfig.json).
 Remember to update storybook in file [main.js](https://github.com/mozilla/turkey-portal/blob/main/client/.storybook/main.js) in parallel to match the file paths.

+## Media Queries ( React Hooks )

+Classic media queries are avaible for SCSS styling.
+However, sometimes you will need access to media queries within the JavaScript of your React Component.
+That's where React Hook Media Queries come in.
+See [useMediaQuery.tsx](https://github.com/mozilla/turkey-portal/blob/main/client/hooks/useMediaQuery.tsx).